acmdas/das_fieldstones/morefieldstones2020.md

 ## Heinlein’s Dichotomy
 Thursday, 02 January 2020

-“Political rags—such as royalist, communist, democrat, populist, fascist, liberal, conservative, and so forth—are never basic criteria.
-The human race divides politically into those who want people to be controlled and those who have no such desire.”—Robert A. Heinlein *The notebooks of Lazarus Long*
+“Political tags—such as royalist, communist, democrat, populist, fascist, liberal, conservative, and so forth—are never basic criteria.
+The human race divides politically into those who want people to be controlled and those who have no such desire.”—Robert A. Heinlein, *The notebooks of Lazarus Long*

 ## Cognitive Bias
 Thursday, 02 January 2020